getting there: from Via del Corso onto Via di San Claudio and across the piazza

 Beware of pickpockets.

-Buses #40 (express) and #64 starts at Termini and ends near Saint Peter's, traveling past places of interest, returning the same way.
+Buses 40 (express) and 64 start at Termini and end near Saint Peter's, traveling past places of interest, returning the same way.

 Corso Vittorio Emanuele II

-€1.50 B.I.T (Biglietto Integrato a Tempo) is the standard ticket valid for one metro, unlimited tram or bus ride within a 100 minutes.
+€1.50 B.I.T (Biglietto Integrato a Tempo) is the standard ticket valid for one metro, unlimited tram or bus rides within 100 minutes.

 €7.00 B.I.G ( Biglietto Integrato a Giornaliero) is a daily ticket valid for unlimited metro, tram, bus and train travel within Rome.